Skip to main content

 It tells Google "we really work here"

 Google can only rank what it can understand.
-A dedicated Centerville page gives it clear signals: city in the URL and title, content about Centerville-specific issues, references to neighborhoods and landmarks, photos from real Centerville jobs, and reviews from Centerville homeowners.
+A dedicated Centerville page gives it clear, specific signals: the city name in the URL and title, content about problems that are specific to Centerville, references to real neighborhoods and landmarks, photos from actual Centerville jobs, and reviews from homeowners who live there.

-Now, when the algorithm asks "Who is a good plumber for this Centerville search?"—John's page has a case to make.
+So when Google's algorithm is deciding "who's a good plumber for this Centerville search?"—John's page actually has a case to make.

 It makes homeowners feel "this is for me"

 People don't want a regional generic.
-They want someone who gets their area.
+They want somebody who gets their area.

-A Centerville homeowner landing on John's page should see problems they recognize from their own home, photos that look like their style of house, a review from "Sarah on Maple Ridge in Centerville," and clear local language—not just "we serve your area," but "we're in Centerville multiple days a week."
+When a Centerville homeowner lands on John's page, they should see problems they recognize from their own home, photos that look like the style of houses in their neighborhood, a review from "Sarah on Maple Ridge in Centerville," and language that's clearly local—not just "we serve your area," but "we're in Centerville multiple days a week."

-That's the moment when a click turns into a call.
+That's the moment a click turns into a phone call.

 The Rule of One: One City, One Unique Page

-If you're targeting 10 different cities, each city needs its own distinct local page.
+If you're going after 10 different cities, each one needs its own distinct local page.

 Distinct doesn't mean completely unrelated.
 The structure can repeat.
 The design can repeat.
 The process can repeat.